-Set up recurring invoices
+1. Set up recurring invoices

 The upside to being a freelancer is that you have unlimited income potential, but the downside is that when you’re not actively working you’re not making money.

 This is prompted by sending clients invoices that state specific terms required to get paid on time.

 This means you can still bill clients for work you completed, and get paid, even when you’re not sitting at the computer.

-Go paperless with financial statements
+2. Go paperless with financial statements

-Another way to organize your freelance finances when you’re on the go is by opting into paperless bank statements, bills and other important financial reports.
+One way to organize your business finances when you’re on the go is by opting into paperless bank statements, bills and other important financial reports.

 You don’t want these items sitting in your mailbox while you’re gone, but you still want to be able to access them wherever you are.
 Nearly all financial institutions offer paperless statements and it only takes a few seconds to enroll.

-Sign up for fraud alerts
+3. Sign up for fraud alerts

 Nearly all of the purchases are made and authorized by me, mind you, but credit card companies will flag still any transactions that are out of the ordinary.

 I’m very thankful for this because there have been a few times, especially when traveling, where someone got a hold of my credit card number and used it to make purchases.

 So take a minute to make sure you’re signed up for account alerts so your bank is able to notify you of any suspicious activity.

-Put your credit and bills on auto pilot
+4. Put your credit and bills on auto pilot

 Not only does this help keep my business and personal expenses separate and organized for tax time, it also allows me to build credit without going into debt.

 Simply start by switching over just one of your monthly utility bills, or business-related subscriptions, and then create a recurring credit card payment for that amount.

 No more charging up purchases you can’t afford to pay off.
 Plus, you’ll start building a solid history of credit by proving you can rack up the balance and pay it off every month.

-Start using mobile apps
+5. Start using mobile apps